-If you are using a storage Bunker set up then during the regular operations the Bunker RVG is imported on the Primary node.
-In order to associate the Replicator Log you must first be connected to the Primary node.
-If a disaster has occurred at the Primary then you will need to import the Bunker disk group on the Bunker node.
+If you use a storage Bunker setup then during the regular operations the Bunker RVG is imported on the Primary node.
+To associate the Replicator Log you must first be connected to the Primary node.
+If a disaster has occurred at the Primary then you need to import the Bunker disk group on the Bunker node.
 In this case you must first connect to the Bunker node to be able to see the Bunker RVG.